jupyter-server/enterprise_gateway/docs/source/detailed-overview.md

 #### Remote Kernel Spec
 The primary vehicle for indicating a given kernel should be handled in a different manner is the kernel specification, otherwise known as the *kernel spec*.
-Elyra introduces a new subclass of KernelSpec named `RemoteKernelSpec`.
+Enterprise Gateway introduces a new subclass of KernelSpec named `RemoteKernelSpec`.

 The `RemoteKernelSpec` class provides support for a new (and optional) stanza within the kernelspec file.
 This